mattermost/docs/source/overview/product.rst

 Mattermost Enterprise Edition E10
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A commercial enterprise messaging solution for teams, groups and departments working on multiple projects scaling from hundreds to thousands of users.
-E10 is your "virtual campus", offering security, configuration and access control options for larger organizations, including:
+E10 is your "virtual campus", offering security, configuration and access control options for larger organizations.
+Building on the features in Team Edition, it also offers:

 - Active Directory/LDAP single-sign-on
 - Encrypted push notifications with service level agreements (SLAs) via HPNS